Charts of the Week

 Since March, oil prices have fallen back below their long-term trend, but all eyes are on prospects for a recession in 2023.

-<h2 class="blog-h2 blog-h2-styles" id="The-credit-impulse-wanes-from-US-to-China">The credit impulse wanes from US to China</h2>
+The credit impulse wanes from US to China

-Featured in Charts of the Week on March 25
+Featured in: Charts of the Week on March 25

 The ‘credit impulse’ represents the flow of new credit from the private sector as a percentage of gross domestic product.
 In March, we created a credit impulse measure for the US, China, and Eurozone (G3).
 We found a correlation that suggested a measure of global sentiment was set to decline